-This conclusion brought Roger Williams to his understanding of the proper role of the state.
-He realized that the affairs of the state ought to be purely secular.
+affairs of the state ought to be purely secular.
 He rejected John Winthrop's "City on a Hill" vision of the Puritan colony in Massachusetts, in which the civil government had the power to enforce religious correctness.
-He believed that no nation had a mandate from God to bring His redemptive plan to the world,11 therefore the affairs of the state should be separate from the affairs of religion.
+He believed that no nation had a mandate from God to bring His redemptive plan to the world, therefore the affairs of the state should be separate from the affairs of religion.
 Individual believers of all faiths should be protected from the tyranny that results when religion forms an alliance with secular government.

-It was from this conviction that Roger Williams established the colony called Providence Plantations, which later became the state of Rhode Island.
+It was from this conviction that Roger Williams established the colony called Providence Plantations. which later became the of state Rhode Island.
 Nowhere in the colonies was there more personal freedom and acceptance of diverse religious expression.
-Williams believed that government in the nations was "merely human and civil."He did not see civil government as redemptive.
-He recognized that the political skills and moral fortitude necessary to preserve civil peace might easily be found among Jews, or Turks, or Chinese as among people who professed Christianity.12 As Timothy Hall observed, "Although they had the wherewithal to dictate the terms of Providence orthodoxy and thus erect their own brand of religious establishment, they declined to do so."13
+Believing that government in the nations was "merely human and civil," Williams did not see civil government as redemptive.
+He recognized that the political skills and moral fortitude necessary to preserve civil peace might easily be found among Jews, or Turks, or Chinese as among people who professed Christianity.
+As Timothy Hall observed, "Although they had the wherewithal to dictate the terms of Providence orthodoxy and thus erect their own brand of religious establishment, they declined to do so."

-One hundred years later, the foundation of secular government laid by Roger Williams in Rhode Island came together with the social and political views of John
+Years later, the foundation of secular government laid by Roger Williams in Rhode Island came together with the social and political views of John Locke, who lived in England in the mid-1600s.
+Locke proposed a radical view of government that consciously separated the realms of church and state.